 This is a step-by-step description of how to combine multiple tables from one webpage into one table with categories as output.
-You can also apply this technique to combine tables from other sources as well (like from folder method for example or multiple different webpages (see in an upcoming article)).
+You can also apply this technique to combine tables from other sources as well (like from folder method for example or multiple different webpages (see this article)).

 Sometimes the page you want to scrape has multiple tables like here: